Fellows are required to take part in a number of conferences including, but not limited to, the following:

 Transplant nephrology faculty in collaboration with transplant surgery division conducts a weekly Transplant Conference.
 A wide variety of topics in transplant immunology and transplant medicine are discussed by internal and guest speakers.

 Transplant Morbidity and Mortality Conference

 These weekly multidisciplinary meetings are devoted to discussion of transplant patients admitted to the hospital or have acute issues managed as outpatient The reason for admission, course of action and outcomes are discussed.
 A major objective of these meetings is to improve the quality of care that is provided to complicated transplant patients.

 Renal Pathology Conference

-To be able to interpret renal pathology proficiently and understand clinical pathologic correlations, the fellows have intense exposure to renal pathology by attending weekly Transplant Biopsy Meetings on Fridays and monthly Native Kidney Biopsy Meetings on the last Wednesday of the month.
+To be able to interpret renal pathology proficiently and understand clinical pathologic correlations, the fellows have intense exposure to renal pathology by attending weekly Transplant Biopsy Meetings on Fridays and monthly Native Kidney Biopsy Meetings.
 In the former, all the kidney and pancreas transplant biopsies of the week are reviewed and discussed in a multidisciplinary fashion.
 In the latter, the interesting native renal biopsies of the month, either performed in the Medical Center or referred from community nephrologists, are reviewed in detail by the nephron-pathologist and discussed by the nephrology faculty.
 We are fortunate to have a renal pathologist on site who is available to discuss cases “one-on-one” as needed.

 Fellows’ Research Conference

-Fellows present their research in an interactive forum, discussing the hypothesis and objective of their research, research protocols, data analysis and interpretation, and report on their progress.
-The participating research faculty provide guidance to assist the fellows in advancing their project.
+Fellows and faculty present their research in an interactive forum, discussing the hypothesis and objective of their research, research protocols, data analysis and interpretation, and report on their progress.
+The participating research faculty provide guidance to assist the fellows in advancing their projects and provide fellows with other opportunities to participate in nephrology research.